mikhail-j/UCBerkeley_CS188/README.md

 *	P0 - Tutorial
 *	P1 - Search

-###Disclaimer: Please do not use my solutions to violate the Honor Code you may have agree to when signed up for edX course or the UC Berkeley Course.
+###Disclaimer: Please do not use my solutions to violate the Honor Code you agreed to when you signed up for the edX Course or the UC Berkeley Course.